Purpose

 Penalty

-A commercial that fails to meet the reserve requirements in domestic currency, i.e. holds less deposits with the CBvS than required, is subject to financial penalty.
-The penalty includes interest payment over the period of the shortfall.
-The interest charges are calculated using the highest lending rate of the relevant bank plus two percentage points.
-In the event of a liquidity shortage, a bank has recourse to the credit facility of the CBvS (discount window).
+A commercial bank that fails to meet the reserve requirements in SRD, i.e. holds less deposits with the CBvS than required, is subject to financial penalty.
+The penalty shall be imposed in the form of interest on the amount of the shortfall during the 14-day maintenance period.
+The interest rate applied is equal to the interest rate on the five-day lending facility of the CBvS plus a premium of three percentage points.
+The CBvS is allowed to debit the fine amount from the SRD working account of the non-compliant bank held at the CBvS.
 There are no financial penalties if a bank fails to hold sufficient reserve balances in foreign currency.
 However, moral suasion is used by the CBvS to ensure compliance.

 Financing from reserves

-Click here for the historical required reserve for the Surinamese currency in Excel-format.
+Click here for more data on required reserve for the Surinamese currency in Excel-format.

-Click here for the historical required reserve for the foreign currency in Excel-format.
+Click here for more data on required reserve for the foreign currency in Excel-format.

 Click here for the International Reserves